 - Rebecca Hardy, manager of The Gateway, an independent cinema space based within Labels, Ross on Wye

-Each session will be facilitated by Martin Head, founder of Cloudscape Media and former Programme Director, Communities and Director of Content for the Corsham Institute, a leading not-for-profit research and innovation organisation supporting improved digital and communication skills.
+Each session was facilitated by Martin Head, founder of Cloudscape Media and former Programme Director, Communities and Director of Content for the Corsham Institute, a leading not-for-profit research and innovation organisation supporting improved digital and communication skills.

 Business and Culture Working Together is a collaboration between Herefordshire and Worcestershire Chamber of Commerce, Herefordshire Business Board, Rural Media Productions and Herefordshire's a Great Place.

-The project is kindly supported by the Marches Local Enterprise Partnership through its Project Development Funding.
+The project was kindly supported by the Marches Local Enterprise Partnership through its Project Development Funding.

 To find out more about this work please contact Herefordshire and Worcestershire Chamber of Commerce or Rural Media.

-An array of Herefordshire businesses, educational and cultural institutions, venue partners, creative practitioners, and visiting speakers from around the UK have already been involved in the project.
+An array of Herefordshire businesses, educational and cultural institutions, venue partners, creative practitioners, and visiting speakers from around the UK were also involved in the project.

 - New Model in Technology and Engineering (NMiTE), a university initiative aiming to transform engineering education in Britain from Herefordshire